 I adore plums and the tarter the better.
 I could not wait to make Tom Kitchin’s recipe for honey parfait with pickled plums and oat crumble while I have been reviewing his recipe book From Nature To Plate.
-It included not only the pickled plums, but plum crisps as well.
+It included pickled plums as well as crisps.
 I made enough to photograph the recipe as well as an entire extra jar.

 - 6 plums

-- Place the wine, honey, sugar, vinegar, cinnamon, cloves and lemon juice in a stainless steel or ceramic pan
+- Place the wine, honey, fructose, vinegar, cinnamon, cloves and lemon juice in a stainless steel or ceramic pan

 - Bring to the boil and take off the heat

 - Strain and leave to cool